 Two electives should be 300-level courses (excluding CS/MA 345)

-Remaining Electives must be numbered above 205 or CS/MA345
+Remaining Electives must be numbered above 205 but excluding CS/MA345

 Please note that computer science academic internships (CS 481 and CS 482) do not count as required electives.
 CS400 Independent Study and CS 450 Selected Topics in Computer Science will be considered for computer science credit on a case-by-case basis.